9 Simple Tips to Help You Manage Your Emotions

 6. Develop behaviors that distract you from stress.
 Anything you do that distracts you from your stress for a while is good.
-For example, you could get out in nature and take a walk or work in the garden or perhaps learn to fly fish.
+For example, you could get out in nature and take a walk, work in the garden or perhaps learn to fly fish.

-7. Reach out to a friend of family member.
+7. Reach out to a friend or a family member.
 Social relationships are good for your health, and reaching out to someone about your stress can improve your outlook.
 If you are lacking social networks, you may find it easiest to meet others during a shared activity.

 8. Exercise Regularly.
 Regular exercise is good for your physical and emotional health.
 Even moderate exercise can help reduce stress.